tikhonova/2016-2017-NYC-Sales-Analysis/readme.md

 ## Dataset

-[This dataset](https://www.kaggle.com/new-york-city/nyc-property-sales) consists of information regarding properties sold in New York City over a 12-month period from September 2016 to September 2017.
+To analyze, I've taken [this dataset](https://www.kaggle.com/new-york-city/nyc-property-sales) that consists of information regarding properties sold in New York City over a 12-month period from September 2016 to September 2017.
 It contains the location, address, type, sale price, and sale date of building units sold.

 A reference on the trickier fields: